stevegrunwell/code-review-for-me-and-you/slides.md

 Note:

-* Code reviews are meant to help you improve this code and grow as a developer
+* Remember that code reviews are meant to help you improve your code and grow as a developer; they are *not* meant to be personal attacks on a developer's skills
-* As tempted as you may be, don't take — or make — reviews personal
+* As tempted as you may be, don't take—or make—reviews personal

 ----